 Website: https://www.api2pdf.com

 CloudConvert is a versatile, all-in-one file conversion service that includes a powerful html to pdf api as part of its extensive format support.
-Unlike specialized PDF generators, CloudConvert positions itself as a "Swiss Army knife" for developers, capable of handling over 200 different file types.
+Unlike specialized PDF generators, CloudConvert positions itself as a general-purpose conversion platform for developers, capable of handling many different file types.
 This makes it an excellent choice for applications that require a mixed pipeline, such as converting HTML documents, resizing images, and processing Office files all through a single, unified API.

 Its strength lies in its breadth rather than depth in a single format.
 While it reliably converts standard HTML and CSS, it doesn't offer the same granular control over paged media as Prince-based engines.
 For use cases centered on capturing a webpage's visual appearance exactly as it appears in a browser, a dedicated screenshot solution like ScreenshotEngine's export to PDF API can be more direct and effective.
 You can learn more about the different methods for generating a PDF from HTML to determine the best fit for your project.